zembutsu/docs.docker.jp/swarm/scheduler/filter.rst

    $ docker tcp://<manager_ip:manager_port> run -d --name redis8 -e affinity:image==redis redis

    $ docker tcp://<manager_ip:manager_port> ps
-   CONTAINER ID        IMAGE               COMMAND             CREATED                  STATUS              PORTS                           NODE        NAMES
+   CONTAINER ID        IMAGE               COMMAND             CREATED                  STATUS              PORTS                           NAMES
-   87c4376856a8        redis:latest        "redis"             Less than a second ago   running                                             node-1      redis1
+   87c4376856a8        redis:latest        "redis"             Less than a second ago   running                                             node-1/redis1
-   1212386856a8        redis:latest        "redis"             Less than a second ago   running                                             node-1      redis2
+   1212386856a8        redis:latest        "redis"             Less than a second ago   running                                             node-1/redis2
-   87c4376639a8        redis:latest        "redis"             Less than a second ago   running                                             node-3      redis3
+   87c4376639a8        redis:latest        "redis"             Less than a second ago   running                                             node-3/redis3
-   1234376856a8        redis:latest        "redis"             Less than a second ago   running                                             node-1      redis4
+   1234376856a8        redis:latest        "redis"             Less than a second ago   running                                             node-1/redis4
-   86c2136253a8        redis:latest        "redis"             Less than a second ago   running                                             node-3      redis5
+   86c2136253a8        redis:latest        "redis"             Less than a second ago   running                                             node-3/redis5
-   87c3236856a8        redis:latest        "redis"             Less than a second ago   running                                             node-3      redis6
+   87c3236856a8        redis:latest        "redis"             Less than a second ago   running                                             node-3/redis6
-   87c4376856a8        redis:latest        "redis"             Less than a second ago   running                                             node-3      redis7
+   87c4376856a8        redis:latest        "redis"             Less than a second ago   running                                             node-3/redis7
-   963841b138d8        redis:latest        "redis"             Less than a second ago   running                                             node-1      redis8
+   963841b138d8        redis:latest        "redis"             Less than a second ago   running                                             node-1/redis8

 ..
 As you can see here, the containers were only scheduled on nodes that had the redis image.
 Instead of the image name, you could have specified the image ID.